 Not long ago, the only option for improving the appearance of drooping cheeks and jowls was facelift surgery.
 Surgery remains the only solution once loose skin stops responding to injectable compounds and skin resurfacing until facelift.
-But a new technology called PDO Thread Lift is offered by SkinMD Seattle in Seattle, WA and offers another choice for persons wishing to avoid the scalpel.
+But a new technology called PDO Thread Lift Seattle is offered by SkinMD Seattle in Seattle, WA and offers another choice for persons wishing to avoid the scalpel.

 What Is a PDO Thread Lift?

 Temporary sutures produce slight but visible lifts in the skin.
 Instead of surgical removal of loose facial skin, a surgeon suspends the skin with partial stitching.
 The skin is pulled back slightly, giving the face a lifted look.
-A PDO Thread Lift has the bonus benefit of stimulating a healing response.
+A PDO Thread Lift Seattle has the bonus benefit of stimulating a healing response.
 Natural increases of collagen come to heal and renew treated areas.
 Collagen is the fountain of youth to skin.

 This process results in ongoing rejuvenation for facial tissues.
-A PDO Thread Lift brings a gradual improvement to the skin’s tone.
+A PDO Thread Lift Seattle brings a gradual improvement to the skin’s tone.
 The natural healing process to the threads is a biological response when the body detects a foreign object n the dermis.
 Most people do not feel the sutures at all, and the skin heals around them painlessly.

 Advantages Over a Facelift